FuDesign2008/randomTheme.vim/README.md

 RandomColor.vim
 ==============
-A  plugin for random  color schemes!
+A  plugin for random color schemes, even on start up!

 ##Install